‘Despite years of trying, I’m not able to speak fluently in English.’

 Repetition or regular use is the key.
 Otherwise you’ll lose it.
 As far as English is concerned, thankfully there are so many daily opportunities to surround yourself with it.
 Commute exercise has sort of become a default exercise for me, which not only has become a game (how many in 5 minutes) but a great way to keep up a high level of base activity.
-(I’ll provide a link to this exercise in few days.)
+You may see few of them in the vocabulary post.

 You can squeeze in most of your English-learning activities in the time you otherwise waste – commute, wait time, standing in queues, or speaking to people in your native language.